leachy14/hncli/README.md

 Available configuration options:
 - `stories_per_page`: Number of stories to display per page (default: 10)
+  - Note: The actual number displayed may be lower depending on terminal size
 - `max_comment_depth`: Maximum depth of comments to display (default: 3)
 - `open_links_in_browser`: Whether to automatically open links in browser (default: true)
 - `color_theme`: Color theme to use (default: "default")